 (Enlightening Exercise for Couples Here)

-An abundance of change and the sheer lack of time most seem to have; can throw love thoughts or meeting someone or moving to the next level in a relationship, on the back burner.
-We can’t let these get in the way or let fear get the best of us.
-Because when you do find that ‘perfect someone’ with intelligence, personality and great sexual energy, who makes this crazy world seem a little less insane, forever sneaks up on you awful quick.
+It is easy sometimes to put thoughts of love, meeting someone new or moving to the next level in a relationship on the back burner, because we are afraid and filled with excuses of why we can’t.
+Don’t let fear and excuses get the best of you.
+Because when you do find that ‘perfect someone’ with intelligence, personality and great sexual energy who makes this crazy world seem a little less insane, maybe you will be more willing to take a step forward instead of walking away.

-Keep our hearts open, make yourself available, be honest with the expectations of love you want, need in your life and choose to not settle for anything less.
+Keep your hearts open, make yourself available, be honest with the expectations of love you want in your life, the love you need in your life and choose to not settle for anything less.